-10 Key questions you should ask about a property
+10 Key questions you should ask when viewing a property

 Buying a home is the biggest purchase that you’ll make, and it can often be quite daunting.
 You may have found a property that you wish to view but aside from the main details in the listing there are several questions that you should ask to help you decide if this is the right property for you.

 As buyers you need to be fully informed to help you make the right decision for you and your family.
 This is why we have put together 10 key questions we think you should ask before buying a property.

 1 – How long has the property been on the market?

 Gaining an early indication of how desirable the property is enables you to understand if the property is appropriately priced.
 If it has been on the market a while, you may wish to ask whether there are any underlying problems turning buyers off.

 Understanding what’s included in the sale means you will know exactly what you are buying without any surprises down the line.
 Items such as garden sheds, kitchen appliances and log burners may add additional costs to your purchase that you will need to consider.

 3 – Is the property part of a chain?